Virtual Open House

 Board Pass Rate

-The total number of ASU OT graduates who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination as first-time new graduate test takers over the three most recent calendar years (January 1, 2016 – December 31, 2018) is 67 of 68 (99%) and represents Cohorts 8, 9, and 10.
+The total number of ASU OT graduates who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination as first-time new graduate test-takers over the three most recent calendar years (January 1, 2019 – December 31, 2021) is 60 (95%) and represents Cohorts 11, 12, and 13.

-As a point of distinction, in 2015 there were twenty first-time new graduate test takers in Cohort 7 and twenty of the twenty (100%) passed the exam within 12 months of graduation.
-Each of the twenty program graduates passed the certification examination on their first attempt.
+As a point of distinction, in 2015 there were 20 first-time new graduate test-takers in Cohort 7 and all 20 of them (100%) passed the exam within 12 months of graduation.
+Each of the 20 program graduates passed the certification examination on their first attempt.

 Graduation Rates for ASU OT

-The total number of graduates from the Alabama State University Master of Science in Occupational Therapy Program during the 3-year period of 2016-2018 is 70 of 72 with an overall graduation rate of 97%.
+The total number of graduates from the Alabama State University Master of Science in Occupational Therapy Program during the three-year period of 2019-2021 is 64 of 73 with an overall graduation rate of 88%.

 * The asterisk indicates program completion/graduation out of sequence.